Union Facts

 Q: Won't it cost the company a lot of money if the union comes in?

 A: Companies are in business to make money.
 Employees go to work to make money.
-A union is a mechanism to help the workers get a fair wage, fair benefits, and dignified working conditions for their employment.
 A union helps you, the worker, to get the fair market value for the labor that you provide to the company.
 Over the long term, having a union can help employers.
-They can bid on more jobs, they have a supply of trained workers to bid on larger jobs, and union employees have higher morale.
-Satisfied employees are more productive and less likely to quit, so there is less turnover.
+They can bid on more jobs, they have a supply of trained workers to bid on larger jobs, and union employees have higher morale, are more productive, and there is less turnover.
 Also, management benefits when it gets input from the workers on how the operation could be run better.

-Q: Can I be fired for participating in the campaign?
+Q: Can I be fired for participating in the union campaign?

-A: The law prohibits any employer from discriminating against people in any way because of their union activity.
+A: The law prohibits employers from discriminating against people in any way because of their union activity.
 If an employer does harass or discriminate against a union supporter, the union files a charge with the Labor Board, which prosecutes the employer to the fullest extent.
 The best safeguard against the employer harassing anyone is for everybody to stick together and win their right to union representation.
-Without a union, management has a free hand to treat people as they please.
-With a union, everyone has the protection of a union contract, and that is much better than a company’s promises.
+Without a union, management is free to treat people as they please.
+With a union, you have a contract, and that is better than a company’s promises.

 Q: What can the union do about favoritism?

 A: Fairness is the most important part of the union contract.
 The same rules apply to everyone.
-If any worker feels that they are not being treated fairly, then they still have the opportunity to complain to the supervisor, just like before.
+If any worker feels that they are not being treated fairly, can complain to the supervisor, just like before.
 With a union contract, the supervisor or manager no longer has the final say.
 They are no longer judge and jury.
-If the worker is not satisfied with the response of the supervisor, the worker can file a grievance.
+If the worker is not satisfied with the response of the supervisor, the worker can file a grievance with the union.

 Q: How can the union help with a grievance?